Donci31/aws-data-engineer-associate-notes/aws_iam.md

   ]
 }
 ```

-### **Service Roles**:
-- IAM roles used by AWS services (e.g., Lambda, EC2, RDS).
-- Limited to actions within your account.
-- Must be stored in **instance profiles** for use with Amazon EC2.
-- **Note**: Each instance profile can contain only one role, and this limit cannot be increased.

 ## **Access Control through Policies**
 Policies define what actions are permitted or denied for IAM identities or AWS resources.
 AWS evaluates these policies when a principal (user, role, or service) makes a request.